forrestywang/DS_Projects/Machine Learning Workshop/README.md

 I stopped the timer here to calculate how long everything took to execute.

 Since 'predictedResponseVariable' was boolean (1 represented buying car insurance), I printed a data frame that showed the distribution of zeros and ones.

+*Note: When submitting the predictions, the number of ones portion should be commented out since no predictions should have been made.*

 <br>